software-architects/msft-intelligent-app-workshop/README.md

 **You will need your own laptop to do the hands-on labs.** `

+Note that most of the hands-on labs can be done on *macOS* and *Linux*, too.
+However, the trainings do not have in-depth knowledge about macOS and can therefore not provide technical assistance during the training.

-Detailed prerequisites can be found in the [introduction slide deck](slides/00.00-introduction.pptx).
+Detailed prerequisites can be found in the [introduction slide deck](slides/01.00-introduction.pptx).